+Staff and pupils that come for residentials love the outdoor learning experience we offer, with activities that support and enhance the school curriculum.
 Pupils return with a renewed enthusiasm for learning and memories they can talk about with their classmates for years to come.

 The impact on the local community

 The work we do helps give these children a new perspective.
 They learn that they aren’t alone, that helping others is rewarding, and that they can succeed at things.
-We teach them new skills, instil positive values and give them the encouragement to reach their full potential.
+We teach them new skills, instil positive values, and give them the encouragement to reach their full potential.

 94% of the young people who attended the centre said they had learnt that helping others was a good and a nice thing to do

 • Reached over 2,500 children, young people, and families.

 • Supported more vulnerable young people during school holidays who often lack access to outdoor play, nutritious food and refreshment.

 • Piloted family support work, provided holiday activity days, increased our sessions with MST CAN and introducing a new scheme for weekend family residentials.

 • Launched our partnership scheme ensuring that we can work with young people who are most in need.